nodonnell98/AI-Report/README.md

 # AI-Report
-An academic report on Artifical Intelligence
+This is an academic report on Artifical Intelligence that discusses the ideas and principles of AI as well as exploring the practical application of this technology.

-This was a report created for a university module on artifical intelligence.
-Some of the content includes analysing its role in disaster scenarios, the future of AI and what actually defines intelligence
+### Areas covered

+The areas covered in this report are:
+* What is intelligence?
+* Test Driven Development and Reinforcement Learning
+* Autonomous Mobile Robotics
+* Big Data

+##### This report was created as part of a univerisity of plymouth module on artificial intelligence